Sudo-Ivan/rns-status-page/README.md

 ## To-Do

-- [ ] More tracking and stats.
+- [ ] More tracking over time and stats.
 - [ ] Stale server detection (node is up but no announces being recieved/sent).
 - [ ] Configuration for the status page and API.
-- [ ] Filter by reliability, uptime.
+- [ ] Filter by reliability and uptime.
 - [ ] Micron Status Page.
 - [ ] Optional I2P, yggdrasil support (in docker).
 - [ ] Convert announces recieved/sent into a more readable format.
 - [ ] Add API security tests.
 - [ ] Memory and performance optimization.
+- [ ] History endpoint for changes over time.
+- [ ] Dedicated settings file to configure various things.

 ## API